5mehulhelp5/daffodil/libs/design/guides/foundations/theming.md

 }
 ```

-### Custom theme
+### Customizing your own theme

+#### Create custom palettes
-You can customize your own theme by creating Sass map palettes that follow the example below.
-Your Sass maps must have hues from 10 to 100, with a step increment of 10.
+Create a palettes file that includes Sass maps that can be used as `$primary`, `$secondary`, and `$teritary` colors.
+Your Sass maps must have hues from 10 to 100, with a step increment of 10 like the example below:

 ```scss
 $daff-blue: (